HarjjotSinghh/flowzmith/examples/README.md

 # Examples

-This directory contains comprehensive examples demonstrating how to use the Smart Contract LLM Builder platform.
+This directory contains comprehensive examples demonstrating how to use the Flowzmith platform.

 ## Available Examples